 If you have not registered to vote you can register at the polling site.
 When you vote early you can register at the polling site on November 8 or you can register online.
 Go to mnvotes.org.

 Gregg Wright is a 45 year resident of Olmsted County.
 His parents grew up in the Kasson-Byron area.
 Gregg has always been interested in helping people.
-He has been a counselor at Rochester Community and Technical College for many years.
+He has been a counselor at Rochester Community and Technical College for many years and has served as a member on the Child Care Resource and Referral board now called Families First Minnesota.
 Most recently he has been appointed by Governor Dayton to serve on the Minnesota Board on Aging.
 This is a body that recommends actions that state government can take to better serve the people of Minnesota.
 The board also approves funding for the Area Agencies on Aging, has had an internship in Olmsted County Social Services as a Vulnerable Adult Case Worker and is a licensed psychologist.

 Gregg is tenacious in his pursuit to help people and make County Government more responsive to the needs of the community.
 When elected he will bring a new and needed different perspective to improving Olmsted County finances, providing services and preparing for the future.